Nuvoton-Israel/npcm8xx-tip/README.md

 # Introduction
 This project is the Cerberus porting to Nuvoton TIP.

+## Important Note
+This repo is NOT compile-able by itself. to get the full sources follow the instructions below.

 # TIP firmware local build instructions
 1. Set up build environment under WSL2 Ubuntu or Linux
 - Install cmake version 3.16.3